sen-tou/stvbyr-tech/content/about/index.md

 ## What will you write on this blog?

 I just made the decision to write a blog.
 My intention is to provide the knowledge that I collect over time on here.
-I learned so much from other people on the internet that write blogs just like these so why not add some value (hopefully) to the mix?
+I learned so much from other people on the internet so why not add some value (hopefully) to the mix?
 ## What else?

 In my spare time I read a lot of books.
 The topics range over psychology, personal growth, investing, organization, sci-fi and fantasy.
 The latest books I've read were Atomic Habits by James Clear, 1984 by George Orwell, Bobiverse 1-3 by Dennis E. Taylor (waiting for part 4 to be translated to german).

 As a little site hustle if mine is designing T-Shirts and sell them on Merch by Amazon.
 This is a good practice to learn the basics of marketing.
 I am at the beginning still but I hope to generate a little pocket money for myself in the process.

-If you wanna reach out to me just DM me on [Twitter](https://twitter.com/csentou).
+If you wanna reach out to me just DM me on [Twitter](https://twitter.com/stvbyr).